tmonj1/misc/dotnetcore/TaskAndAsyncAwaitInNetCore3.md

 but also can cause a dead lock in UI context.

-`Wait` can cause a dead lock in ASP.NET as well, but NOT in ASP.NET Core, because synchronization context (request context) was removed in ASP.NET Core and now is context free.
+`Wait` can cause a dead lock in ASP.NET as well, but NOT in ASP.NET Core, because synchronization context (request context) has been removed from ASP.NET Core and now is context free.

 ### 2.3 ValueTask